Many women experience abdominal cramping before or during their menstrual cycle. Yet, it’s also possible to have post-period cramps.

 Ovulation cramps (mittelschmerz)

-See your doctor if pelvic pain worsens, or if you also have a fever or nausea.
+See your doctor if the pelvic pain worsens, or if you also have a fever or nausea.

 There are several ways to get relief from cramps.
 Most remedies are part of a healthy lifestyle: